-The Woods Early Education Center caters for children from six weeks to five years of age, offering five age-appropriate rooms.
-The center offers an off-site Bush Kindy program for all ages.
-At The Woods Early Education Center, we are inspired and informed by pedagogical philosophy that continues to evolve in Reggio Emilia, and advocates for the importance of the environment as the third teacher.
+The Woods Early Education Centre caters for children from six weeks to five years of age, offering five age-appropriate rooms.
+The centre offers an off-site Bush Kindy program for all ages.
+At The Woods Early Education Centre, we are inspired and informed by pedagogical philosophy that continues to evolve in Reggio Emilia, and advocates for the importance of the environment as the third teacher.

 The commitment to providing children with natural spaces to live and learn in is reflected in our outdoor learning environment and programs.
 We are incredibly fortunate to be able to offer children an outdoor learning space that incorporates many natural elements that were purposely designed and built for our service.
 In 2018, our playgrounds were overhauled by the team at Wearthy, to incorporate sandstone boulders, bush gardens, ample garden beds and lots of natural, earthy tones, offering our children ample opportunity to engage in risky play.
 We are also fortunate to be bordered by a lush natural creek and the opportunity to share our environment with all the local native animals.

 Our outdoor learning environments are spaces that allow inspiration and creativity, curiosity and spontaneity, and importantly, for risk and failures to be viewed as positive learning experiences.
 Our outdoor learning environments help our children to develop life skills and the awareness they need to be confident and resilient.
 Children are natural learners and by providing them with opportunities to engage in risky play, we have seen significant changes in the patterns in which our children engage in play and learning.
 Our outdoor environments are an infinite source of provocation that we have seen endlessly fulfill children’s innate desire for knowledge, movement, inquiry and social opportunities.